Office of Global Affairs Study Abroad Scholarships:

 Danielle Ross (Social Welfare, BA 2020)

-Danielle is a first generation, military spouse, and a mother of two that is going on the Netherlands: Comparative Criminal Justice Systems program.
+Danielle is a first generation student, military spouse, and a mother of two that is going on the Netherlands: Comparative Criminal Justice Systems program.
 She enjoys learning about other cultures and traveling around the United States.
 As a military wife she has been lucky enough to see most of the U.S. and learn about how our country is different in each part of the United States.
 She has a passion for social work and learning about people.

 Tzirintzy Valdivia (Business Adminstration, BA 2020)

-This coming early fall 2019 Tzirintzy will be participating in the From Sea to Shining Sea: Exploration of Corporate Social Responsibility Initiatives at the Ports of Washington and the Netherlands study abroad program.
+This coming fall, Tzirintzy will be participating in the From Sea to Shining Sea: Exploration of Corporate Social Responsibility Initiatives at the Ports of Washington and the Netherlands study abroad program.
 As a Business Administration major, this program is a perfect fit.
 Tzirintzy chose to participate because she wants to know more about how the ports in different parts of the world work, what initiatives they implement for better performance, and find more about other cultures and education.

 Adrianna Zan (Biomedical Sciences, BA 2020)